cloudscale-ch/terraform-provider-cloudscale/website/docs/resources/server.md

 # cloudscale\_server

 Provides a cloudscale.ch server resource.
-This can be used to create, modify, and delete servers.
+This can be used to create, modify, import, and delete servers.

 ## Example Usage